re-data/re-data/docs/docs/getting_started/example_project/compute_anomalies.md

 re_data run --start-date 2021-01-02 --end-date 2021-01-30
 ```

-Notice we start counting from the second of January as we don't want to compute new metrics for the January 1st twice.
+*Notice we already have Janaury 1st stats, so don't need to recompute them.
+In case of we want to recompute them, `re_data` will overwrite older ones with new.*

 Assuming this completed successfully lets query alerts table: